okami622/ssd2022/README.md

 =======
 * Hi this is Akira Kawabata!
 * I'm struggling with my master thesis.
-* My research focus is natural language processing.
+* My research area is natural language processing.